Minto, Scottish Borders: History

 Minto Church, designed in 1831 by William Henry Playfair, is a Gothic revival church with a large three-stage tower.
 It was built during the ministry of Rev David Aitken who served as minister from 1829 to 1866 and replaced an earlier church.
-The interior was renovated in 1934, but the exterior is little changed.
+The interior was renovated in 1934, but the exterior remains largely unchanged.

 Minto War Memorial is a listed building situated near the church in the centre of Minto.
-It was created in 1921 by locally born sculptor Thomas J Clapperton and is a bronze statue of a First World War soldier in helmet and greatcoat, standing on guard with bayonet.
+It was built in 1921 by locally born sculptor Thomas J Clapperton and is a bronze statue of a British soldier, commemorating the First World War.

-In 1992 Minto House was listed as Category A, and largely demolished within weeks.
-The garden terraces had been added by Robert Lorimer in 1904.

-The parish originally covered the same area as the barony of Minto, which was first mentioned in the 14th century, when it was in possession of the Turnbull family.
-It was later sold to Sir Gilbert Elliot (c.
-1650–1718), the ancestor of the Earls of Minto, who was made a Baronet by King William in 1700.